bendoujanna/alu_regex-data-extraction-bendoujanna/README.md

 -Open a terminal in the folder

    *Make sure all the files are in the same directory, then run "python main.py"

    *If you're using VS code or pyCharm, you can open the folder directly and run the "main.py" file

 The script will read each file lsited in the "files" list.

+   **Adding test files**

    You can add more filenames to this list if you create additional test files.

+   This is how the list currently looks:

+        files = ['test1.txt', 'test2.txt']

+   You can add more test files in this list if you create any.

    The program will run automatically on each.
 Just make sure that they are in the same folder as main.py